-Graduate students are able to apply for two categories of assistance as graduate students: non need-based merit scholarships, grants and tuition waivers awarded by the department the student is applying to, and student loans.
+Graduate students are able to apply for two categories of assistance as graduate students: non need-based merit scholarships, grants and tuition remission awarded by the department the student is applying to, and student loans.
 The individual department, based on information you provide on your admission application and supplemental information you provide, decides all scholarships, grants, and tuition waivers based on merit.
-Scholarships may come in the form of full tuition scholarships or waivers, half tuition scholarships or waivers, or other varying amounts.
+Scholarships may come in the form of full tuition scholarships or waivers, half tuition scholarships or remission, or other varying amounts.
 Students who receive merit awards may also be eligible for additional need-based assistance in the form of student loans.
 Most graduate students are eligible for some type of student loan.

 In general, any graduate student who has matriculated into a degree program may be eligible for a student loan.
 Loans offered to the student have to be repaid, usually after graduation, so students should not borrow more than they need or are able to repay.
 After you complete the application process for financial assistance, you will be notified regarding your eligibility and the amount you may borrow through the Federal Stafford Loan Program.
 In order to be eligible for a Federal Stafford Loan, you must be accepted into a degree program and be enrolled at least half- time.
 Half-time enrollment for most Clark graduate programs is defined as two units per semester.
 Because your charges will be different depending on whether you are full or half-time, your eligibility for aid may change depending on your registration status.